Buy to let vs residential mortgage: What's the difference?

 If you’ve been saving for your first home in a Lifetime ISA, you unfortunately won’t be able to use the bonus towards an investment property.
 And if you remove your savings from your LISA for something other than your first (residential) home or retirement, you’ll also be charged a small fee on the amount you withdraw, leaving you with less money than you put in.

-Now we’ve covered what you need to consider, let’s dive into the pros and cons of buying a buy-to-let property as a first time buyer:
+Now we’ve covered what you need to consider, let’s dive into the pros and cons of buying a buy to let property as a first time buyer:

-Pros & cons of buying a buy-to-let as a first time buyer
+Pros & cons of buying a buy to let as a first time buyer

 Pros